Wiki · Concept · Last reviewed June 25, 2026

 Open Weights and Licensing

 That distinction matters because the word "open" carries political force.
-Llama expands access and competition, but it also lets Meta shape the terms of openness, developer norms, acceptable use, and ecosystem dependency.
+Llama expands access and competition, but it also lets Meta shape the terms of openness, developer norms, acceptable use, branding, and ecosystem dependency.

-Meta pairs Llama releases with safety artifacts and policies, including acceptable-use rules, model cards, responsible-use guidance, red-teaming, Llama Guard, Prompt Guard, Code Shield, CyberSecEval, and other tools in the Llama system.
-These tools help developers filter outputs, test cyber risks, and build safer applications.
+Meta pairs Llama releases with safety artifacts and policies, including model cards, acceptable-use rules, developer-use guidance, red-teaming, Llama Guard, Prompt Guard, Code Shield, CyberSecEval, LlamaFirewall, and related tools.
+These tools help developers filter inputs and outputs, test cybersecurity risks, and build application-level safeguards.

-Open-weight release changes the control problem.
+Open-weight release also changes the control problem.
 Hosted models can be updated, monitored, rate-limited, or withdrawn by the provider.
 Downloaded weights can be copied, fine-tuned, merged, quantized, stripped of safeguards, embedded in private systems, or hosted in jurisdictions outside the original provider's practical control.

 This is why Llama sits at the center of AI governance debates.
 The same release strategy that supports research access, competition, local control, and sovereignty can also make dangerous capability harder to contain once broadly distributed.
+The NTIA's 2024 report on dual-use foundation models with widely available weights framed the U.S. policy posture as continued support for open models paired with stronger monitoring, evidence collection, and preparedness for future interventions if risks change.

 Why It Matters